ashbyca/ashbyca.github.io/_posts/2015-02-12-recon-techniques.markdown

 Some of my favorite operators include:

 * site
-> The site operator instructs Google to restrict a search to a specific web site or domain.
-The web site to search must be supplied after the colon.
+'''The site operator instructs Google to restrict a search to a specific web site or domain.
+The web site to search must be supplied after the colon.'''

 * filetype
 > The filetype operator instructs Google to search only within the text of a particular type of file.
 The file type to search must be supplied after the colon.
 Don't include a period before the file extension.